litmining/litmining.github.io/src/index.md

 This data is stored in CSV files that are easily loaded to analyze all the articles jointly.

 pubget also has some features specific to meta-analysis of neuroimaging studies, such as the extraction of stereotactic coordinates.
-For more details, see the documentation!

 ## Labelbuddy

 In a text-mining project, we often need some manual annotations.
 For example, if we create a method for automatically extracting information from the text, we need labelled documents at least for validation (evaluating how well the automatic extraction performs).
 [Labelbuddy](https://jeromedockes.github.io/labelbuddy/) is a simple, effective and flexible tool for performing this task.

 Conveniently, pubget can generate JSON files containing the text it downloaded, simply by adding the `--labelbuddy` flag to the pubget command.
 Therefore, we can start annotating our articles very easily.